 How to apply?

 You can use these three oils as a blend or singularly.
 I tend to diffuse them in the home as this is where my allergies are the worst.
 Diffusing will also help build you immune system if you are not suffering within the home ( it's not pointless).
 Lemon oil for example can kill bacteria in the air and eliminate allergy triggers.
 You can also use it in natural cleaners to help ward off my in home allergens.
 You can also apply with a roller ball, this is where the blend comes in really handy when on the go.
 Especially when going into environments you know will be a trigger.
-If you suffer pretty bad try ingesting the oils (recommended for older children and adults only).
 See my recipes below.

 Diffuse: 2-3 drops of each essential oil (Lavender, Lemon, Peppermint) 3 times a day